About Me

 My photo

-I am a medievalist and an adjunct college instructor in the humanities at Union College.
+I am a medievalist, a social studies teacher at Knox Central High School, and an adjunct instructor in history at Union Commonwealth University.
 My research includes medieval theologies of history, text/image relationships in visionary and mystical texts, and the writings of the twelfth-century Doctor of the Church, St. Hildegard of Bingen.
 I am also a translator of medieval Latin and German texts, especially as relate to my research.
 My translation of Hildegard's Book of Divine Works is available from Catholic University of America Press here.
 I completed a Master's in Medieval Studies at the University of Notre Dame in 2010, a Fulbright Fellowship in Germany in 2008, and a B.A. in Classics and German at Boston College in 2007.

 Sunday, April 12, 2020